Jump to:

 I shoot all my own photos and videos with my Nikon D5600.
 I edit the photos in Adobe Lightroom Classic.
 I shared more about my food photography gear here.

-My headshots and blogger photos were taken by Caroline the Photographer.
+My headshots and lifestyle photos were taken by Caroline the Photographer.